 Iceland's economy successfully survived a sovereign bankruptcy and government collapse.
 But an economic rebound fueled by tourism could be overheating the economy once again.
 That's because the small island economy is vulnerable to boom and bust cycles.

 Iceland's economy has always relied on fishing and aluminum smelting.
-The fishing industry provides 12 percent of GDP.
-It is vulnerable to declining global fish stocks, itself caused by overfishing and climate change.
+The fishing industry provided about 5 percent of GDP in 2017.
+It is vulnerable to declining global fish stocks.
+The decline is caused by overfishing and climate change.

 Here's how Iceland's banks created the crisis.
 First, they lured deposits from the Netherlands and the United Kingdom by offering 15 percent interest rates.
 They could offer these rates because the value of Iceland's currency, the krona, was high.
 It had become a major trading currency.
 That drove its value up 900 percent between 1994 and 2008.

-The banks used $100 billion in deposits to invest in foreign companies, real estate and even soccer teams.
-That amount dwarfed Iceland's 2008 GDP of $14 billion.
+The banks used $100 billion in deposits to invest in foreign companies, real estate, and even soccer teams.
+That amount dwarfed Iceland's 2008 GDP of $17.8 billion.

 The Government Collapsed

 Iceland's almost bankrupt economy caused the government to collapse in January 2009.
 The failure occurred because Prime Minister Haarde resigned due to cancer.
 The minority party insisted that one of its members fill the position.
 Haarde asked that Gisladottir take the post.
 Commerce Secretary Bjorgvin Sigurðsson resigned due to bankruptcy-related stress.
 Protesters took to the streets in response to soaring unemployment and rising prices caused by the bankruptcy.